lee-lindley/vim_plsql_syntax/README.md

 ## plsql.vim syntax file

-The syntax file replaces the functionality of the *plsql.vim* file that ships with vim (it was last updated for Oracle 9).
+The syntax file replaces the functionality of the *plsql.vim* file that ships with vim versions 8 and earlier (it was last updated for Oracle 9).

-> Release v20220503_1.3 (tag r1.3) of this syntax file was submitted to the *vim* maintainers for inclusion in *vim* version 9.

 > Release v20220821_1.4 (tag r1.4) of this syntax file was submitted to the *vim* maintainers for inclusion in *vim* version 9.

+> Release v20220924_1.5 (tag r1.5) of this syntax file was submitted to the *vim* maintainers for inclusion in *vim* verison 9.

 Relative to the original *plsql.vim*, this update adds keywords and syntax through Oracle version 19c.
 It fixes Q-quote operator syntax, exponential notation and assorted oddities, plus